 That would require subduction on Earth to begin repeatedly virtually from scratch!
-The truth is, "subduction initiation [is] probably the least well-understood aspect of plate tectonic theory."6 "While events such as the opening and closure of ocean basins suggest that subduction initiation is common, theoretical models suggest is should be quite difficult."4Plate tectonics is only observed on the Earth while all other known planets are covered with a stagnant lithosphere.
+The truth is, "subduction initiation [is] probably the least well-understood aspect of plate tectonic theory."7 "While events such as the opening and closure of ocean basins suggest that subduction initiation is common, theoretical models suggest is should be quite difficult."4Plate tectonics is only observed on the Earth while all other known planets are covered with a stagnant lithosphere.

 "Subduction zones are really only crudely predicted by simple convection theory, and there is much to them that is highly atypical of convection.
 First, if one were to only consider the strength of cold super-viscous lithosphere, one would not expect to see subduction zones at all.
 Convection with purely temperature-dependent viscosity typical of the Earth's tends to form a cold, hard, and immobile layer on the top, and all convective motion occurs beneath it, as if it were a rigid lid."
 "Thus, subduction initiation presents a formidable problem to convection models.
 Second, in most forms of thermal convection, both surface boundary layers converging on a sheet-like downwelling will descend, while this occurs nowhere at any terrestrial subduction zone; i.e. all subduction is one-sided, with only one plate descending into the mantle.
 This asymmetric downwelling is yet another major enigma not yet well explained in convection theory."1